Let's get this party started. Where is desire taking you today?

-As much as this site may appear to be a catalogue of art produced by Terry Hastings, it is also a journey through the many roles we play in life.
-From main character to chorus member, from spotlight to shadow, from the voice on stage to the stagehand dressed in black—never seen, but always essential.
+This site may look like a catalogue of art, but it is also a journey through the many roles we inhabit.
+From main character to chorus member, from spotlight to shadow, from the voice on stage to the unseen stagehand: essential, even when invisible.

-These works explore identity not as a fixed point, but as a lava lamp of life: colorful, fluid, luminous, and never quite settling.
+My works explore identity not as a fixed point, but as a lava lamp of life: colorful, fluid, luminous, and never quite settling.
 Sometimes I’m the lead.
 Sometimes I’m the echo.
-I can play the tree.
+Sometimes I’m the tree.
 Or perhaps I’m the wind singing across the desert.

 This is not just art.